Tiffany Hayes

-Renara Tiffany Hayes (born September 20, 1989) is an American-Azerbaijani professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for Çukurova Basketbol of the Turkish Super League.
+Renara Tiffany Hayes (born September 20, 1989) is an American-Azerbaijani professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for ÇBK Mersin of the Turkish Super League.
 Hayes played college basketball for the Connecticut Huskies, playing for the 2009 and 2010 NCAA National Champions.

 Early life

 Hayes was born September 20, 1989, in Winter Haven, a city in Central Florida, to Dorothy and Renard Hayes.

 Hayes played basketball for Winter Haven High School in Winter Haven, Florida.
 The team compiled a 117–9 record during her career, and won the state championship in 2004 and 2007.
 She was the leading scorer on her team, scoring an average of 18.3 points per game.

 Hayes helped lead the AAU team Essence to the 2007 National Championship.

 Hayes was invited to the 2007 Youth Development Festival, a USA Basketball sponsored event for elite sophomores and juniors in high school, biennially at the U.S. Olympic Training Center.
 The 2007 event featured three teams from the US and a team representing Brazil.
 Hayes was leading scorer of the White USA team, which won five of its games to clinch the gold medal.
 Hoopgulrz.com named Hayes the outstanding player of the Festival.

 Hayes participated in the 2008 Nike SPARQ Training 'My Better' Championship event.
 She finished the preliminary round as one of the top twenty-two out of the 3,000 high school athletes competing.
 The top finishers were flown to Nike World Headquarters for the finals.
 Hayes finished second among all females competing.